mdombrowski82/food-stories/guides/editing-your-site.md

 ---

 ## Edit the navigation bar
-Now we need to add the new page to the navigation bar
+Now we need to add the new page to the navigation bar.
+Xanthan makes it easy to edit your nav bar through a simple data file.
-- Click on the `_includes` directory
+- Click on the `_data` folder
-- Click on `nav.html`
+- Click on `top-nav.yml`
 - Click on the edit icon (looks like a pencil)
-- Duplicate (via copy and paste) on of the lines that contains a link to a page on your site
+- Even if the file syntax is unfamiliar, it is straightforward.
+If you follow the same pattern as existing links, you can easily add, rename, or remove what comes with the template.
-- Replace the old link with the name of the page you just created but WITHOUT the `.md` extension
+- In this case, you can find an existing header to list your new page under, or make it a top-level nav link.
 - Hit the green Commit button near the bottom of the page

 ---